-A. Installer Qualifications: An experienced installer who has completed concrete work similar in material, design, and extent to that indicated for this Project and whose work has resulted in construction with a record of successful in-service performance.

-- B. Manufacturer Qualification: An experienced supplier who is experienced in manufacturing ready-mixed concrete products complying with ASTM C94 requirement for production facilities and equipment.
+- A. Installer Qualifications: An experienced installer who has completed concrete work similar in material, design, and extent to that indicated for this Project and whose work has resulted in construction with a record of successful in-service performance. - B. Manufacturer Qualification: An experienced supplier who is experienced in manufacturing ready-mixed concrete products complying with ASTM C94 requirement for production facilities and equipment.
 Manufacturer shall also be certified according to the National Ready Mixed Concrete Association's Certifications of Ready Mixed Concrete Production Facilities. - C. Codes and Standards: Comply with provisions of following codes, specifications, and standards, except where more stringent requirements are shown or specified: - 1.
-ACI 301.
-"Specifications for Structural Concrete". - 2.
-ACI 318, "Building Code Requirements for Structural Concrete and Commentary". - 3.
-ACI 117, "Standard Specifications for Tolerances for Concrete Construction and Materials". - 4.
-Concrete Reinforcing Steel Institute (CRSI), "Manual of Standard Practice". - D. Professional Engineer Qualifications: A professional engineer who is legally qualified to practice in Michigan and who is experienced in providing professional engineering services of the kind indicated.
-See Article "Contractor's Professional Services Performance and Design Criteria". - E. Materials and installed work may require re-testing at any time during progress of work.
-Tests, including re-testing of rejected materials for installed work, shall be done at Contractor's expense. - F. At least 35 days prior to scheduled start of concrete construction, contractor shall conduct meeting to review proposed mixture proportions and methods and procedures to achieve required concrete quality.
+ACI 301, "Specifications for Structural Concrete." - ACI 318, "Building Code Requirements for Structural Concrete and Commentary." - 3.
+ACI 117, "Standard Specifications for Tolerances for Concrete Construction and Materials." - 4.
+Concrete Reinforcing Steel Institute (CRSI), "Manual of Standard Practice." - D. Professional Engineer Qualifications: A professional engineer who is legally qualified to practice in Michigan and who is experienced in providing professional engineering services of the kind indicated.
+See Article "Contractor's Professional Services Performance and Design Criteria".

+- E. Materials and installed work may require retesting at any time during progress of work.
+Tests, including retesting of rejected materials for installed work, shall be done at Contractor's expense. - F. At least 15 days prior to scheduled start of concrete construction, contractor shall conduct meeting to review proposed mixture proportions and methods and procedures to achieve required concrete quality.
 Contractor shall send pre-concrete conference agenda to all attendees 20 days prior to scheduled date of conference indicating review requirements.
-Representatives of each entity directly concerned with cast-in-place concrete shall attend conference including, but not limited to: - 1.
+Representatives of each entity directly concerned with cast-in-place concrete shall attend conference, including, but not limited to, the following: - 1.
 Contractor's superintendent. - 2.
 Agency (laboratory) responsible for concrete mixture proportions. - 3.
 Agency (laboratory) responsible for field quality control. - 4.
 Ready-mixed concrete producer. - 5.
 Concrete subcontractor. - 6.
 Primary admixture manufacturers. - 7.
-Engineer and Owner's representative. - 8.
-At the pre-concrete meeting the Contractor shall provide a summary of concrete procedures to protect fresh concrete from rain. - G. Welders and welding procedures shall conform to requirements or AWS D1.1. - H. Epoxy coated reinforcement, ASTM A775 and A884: - 1.
+Engineer - 8.
+Owner's representative. - 9.
+The minutes shall include a statement by the Concrete Contractor indicating that the proposed mixture proportions and the placing/finishing/curing techniques can produce the concrete quality required by these specifications. - G. Welders and welding procedures shall conform to requirements of AWS D1.4.
+Welding of reinforcing steel is prohibited unless accepted by Engineer in writing. - H. Submit steel producer's certificates of mill analysis, tensile tests, and bend tests for reinforcing steel.
+Coordinate with welders and welding procedures. - I. Epoxy coated reinforcement, ASTM A775 and A884: - 1.
 Coating applicator shall have quality control program to assure that coated reinforcement comply with requirements of Specifications. - 2.
-Submit proof of current certification for rebar coating plant from Concrete Reinforcing Steel Institute.
+Submit proof of current certification for rebar coating plant from Concrete Reinforcing Steel Institute. - J. Inspection of steel reinforcement is required in accordance with IBC Section 110.
+Inspections shall be conducted by an inspection agency employed by Owner and approved by Engineer.
+Inspector shall provide report in approved format to Owner with copy to Engineer and Contractor.
+Inspection agency has authority to reject reinforcing not meeting Contract Documents.
+Inspections for all reinforcing steel for conformance to shop drawings and Contract Documents shall be completed prior to concrete placement.